Blog by Wanda Dorn - Wednesday Oct .28 2015

 A Giant of the American Civil Rights Movement

 In 1947, Rustin and fellow FOR staff member George Houser organized the historic Journey of Reconciliation, a protest against segregated public transportation that predated the famous Freedom Rides of the 1960s by well over a decade.
-For a period of two weeks, Rustin and 13 other and white protesters rode interstate busses throughout the southern United States, refusing to take their places within the established segregated seating system.
+For a period of two weeks, Rustin and 13 other #black and white protesters rode interstate busses throughout the southern United States, refusing to take their places within the established segregated seating system.
 As a consequence of this radical act, Rustin was arrested and sentenced to hard labor on a prison chain gang.

 Rustin&8217;s association with Dr. Martin Luther King, Jr., began in 1956 when he was recruited to provide key advice in the field of nonviolent Gandhian tactics.
 The very next year, he helped Dr. King establish the powerful and influential Southern Christian Leadership Conference (SCLC).